Patrons with Special Needs

 For online purchasing, when hovering over seats in the Select-Your-Own-Seat option, information about ADA seating is displayed for wheelchair locations, companion seats, and transfer seats with removable arm rests.
 These designations are also available as selections in the "Best Available" mode.
-Alternatively, you can specify your accessibility requirements when purchasing tickets in person or by phone through the Severance Hall Ticket Office at 216-231-1111 or 800-686-1141.
+Alternatively, you can specify your accessibility requirements when purchasing tickets in person or by phone through the Severance Ticket Office at 216-231-1111 or 800-686-1141.

 At Blossom Music Center

 Wheelchair Access & Seating

 The venue's seating has reserved special areas for those attending with the use of a wheelchair.
 These options are available during your seat selection.
 Ramps afford additional access to the venue and wheelchair seat locations (accessible sidewalk routes are noted on the venue map).
 Uniformed staff are available to assist.

 Additional seating is reserved for those attending with a companion.

 ADA accessible restrooms are located throughout the Blossom Music Center grounds.